isomerpages/moe-navalbasepri/_about-us/Vision, Mission, Values.md

 *   learning beyond the books

-*   being self-motivated to lear
+*   being self-motivated to learn